 Climb St. Peter’s Dome

 Once you enter, you can choose to either climb 231 steps to reach the dome’s first level or take an elevator.
-From the first level, you’ll be able to see an amazing view of the Vatican City and also appreciate the detailed mosaics that cover the circumference of the dome.
-After this, you are welcome to stay where you are, go down to the Basilica, or keep climbing.
-Your only option to reach the very top is 320 steps.
-Though it can be a bit claustrophobic, the stunning views from the top make it all worth it.
+From the first level, you’ll be able to see an amazing view of the Vatican City.
+After this, you are welcome to stay where you are, go down to the Basilica, or keep climbing to the very top.

 Guided tour of St. Peter’s Basilica